Alfresco/alfresco-ng2-components/docs/core/host-settings.component.md

 # Host settings component

-`This component Note this component is not meant to be used in production` Validates the URLs for ACS and APS and saves them in the user's local storage
+Validates the URLs for ACS and APS and saves them in the user's local storage

+**Note:** this is an internal component and is not meant to be used in production.

 ![Host settings](../docassets/images/host-settings-component.png)